-If your car runs hot, you may need to have your cooling system services.
+If your car runs hot, you may need to have your cooling system serviced.
 The most important and effective way to ensure your cooling system stays in top shape is to make sure the system is clean.
 Here at Ball Tire Co, we can clean your cooling system to help it run cool.

 Over time, your vehicle’s radiator can build solid deposits which can result in clogged pipes and lines within the cooling system.
 A quick radiator flush at Ball Tire Co can solve this problem and keep your cooling system in shape.